MakerBay/Coral_Reef_Mapping_Drone/2_Electric & Electronic/README.md

 This folder contains the specifications of the Drone's electronic  & electrical hardware.
 We chose to present the electrical assembly as a diagram, in order to facilitate understanding.
 A PDF file with annotated pictures is also available in this folder.
 # New assembly
 We are considering a new assembly, allowing to put batteries in the bottom, for a more stable drone.
-Here's zhat it would look like
+Here's what it would look like
 ![New assembly](New-Assembly.png)

 # Electronic assembly diagram